LLNL/axom/src/axom/mir/docs/sphinx/mir_utilities.rst

 Conduit node.
 The size of the array must be known.

 The ``axom::mir::utilities::blueprint::ConduitAllocateThroughAxom``
-class is a template class that takes an execution space as a template argument and it installs an allocation routine in Conduit that can be used to allocate data through Axom.
+class is a template class that takes an execution space as a template argument.
+The class installs an allocation routine in Conduit that can be used to allocate data through Axom.
 The Conduit allocator is set on each ``conduit::Node`` before setting data into the object.